kubernetes/contributor-site/content/en/blog/2025/k8s-steering-spotlight.md

 **Sandipan: And how is Steering different from SIGs?

-**Ben**: From a governance perspective: Steering delegates all of the ownership of subprojects to the SIGs and/or committees (Security Response, Code Of Conduct, etc.).
+**Ben**: From a governance perspective: Steering delegates all of the ownership of subprojects to the SIGs and/or committees (_Security Response_, _Code Of Conduct_, etc.).
 They’re very different.
 The SIGs own pieces of the project, and Steering handles some of the overarching people and policy issues.
-You’ll find ~all of the software development, releasing, communications and documentation work happening in the SIGs and committees.
+You’ll find all of the software development, releasing, communications and documentation work happening in the SIGs and committees.

 **Maciej**: SIGs or WGs are primarily concerned with the technical direction of a particular area in